profsmith89/ctps/_sources/chap01.md

 [^fn3]: The IDEs I'll suggest to you are ones used by professional programmers.
 Because of this, you can continue with your selected tool long after you finish this book.

+[^fn4]: If you're a MacOS user, I do mean the control and not command key.

-[^fn4]: Note that I'm switching back from transcript blocks to code blocks.
+[^fn5]: Note that I'm switching back from transcript blocks to code blocks.
 This allows you to copy the content of the code block and paste it at your interactive Python interpreter's prompt.
 Don't just read.
 Try!

-[^fn5]: And in particular, a namespace for the name txt.
+[^fn6]: And in particular, a namespace for the name txt.

-[^fn6]: Remember, in the interactive interpreter, typing an object's name tells the interactive interpreter that we want to see the value of that object.
+[^fn7]: Remember, in the interactive interpreter, typing an object's name tells the interactive interpreter that we want to see the value of that object.

-[^fn7]: There are old computer systems that required you to use two special characters to move its cursor to the start of the next line.
+[^fn8]: There are old computer systems that required you to use two special characters to move its cursor to the start of the next line.
 You typed a carriage return character (\\r), which moved the cursor to the beginning of the current line, and then a newline character (\\n), which moved the cursor to the next line.
 I'll assume you're using a modern computer that requires only the single \\n special character to perform both actions.

-[^fn8]: Computing the number of lines in a file is something that ALE 1.2 asks you to do.
+[^fn9]: Computing the number of lines in a file is something that ALE 1.2 asks you to do.
 Please see the ALEs (i.e., Active Learning Exercises) on the website that is the companion to this book.

-[^fn9]: The version of \`seuss.py\` that I mean is the one that looks like the script \`seuss-2lines.py\` in your IDE's file browser.
+[^fn10]: The version of \`seuss.py\` that I mean is the one that looks like the script \`seuss-2lines.py\` in your IDE's file browser.

-[^fn10]: Your IDE's file editor might show \`Cat1.txt\` as a file with two numbered lines, but that last blank line contains nothing on it.
+[^fn11]: Your IDE's file editor might show \`Cat1.txt\` as a file with two numbered lines, but that last blank line contains nothing on it.
 It exists because of the newline character at the end of the first line!
 If you don't believe me, delete all the lines in \`CatInTheHat.txt\` and rerun \`seuss.py\`.
 It definitely didn't read two lines that time, and it still functioned correctly.

-[^fn11]: A web search for "python comparison operators" will tell you about the others.
+[^fn12]: A web search for "python comparison operators" will tell you about the others.

-[^fn12]: Notice that Python's test for equality is written with two equal signs, which distinguishes it from Python's assignment operator, which uses a single equal sign.
+[^fn13]: Notice that Python's test for equality is written with two equal signs, which distinguishes it from Python's assignment operator, which uses a single equal sign.
 Even those of us experienced in coding will mistakenly type one equal sign when we meant two.
 When debugging your code, check for this type of mistake.

-[^fn13]: Other programming languages use explicit symbols to group statements together.
+[^fn14]: Other programming languages use explicit symbols to group statements together.
 The difference is more taste than anything.
 Python believes that indentation without any extra special symbols makes scripts easier to read and understand.

-[^fn14]: I use four spaces per indentation in the code throughout this book.
+[^fn15]: I use four spaces per indentation in the code throughout this book.

+[^fn16]: I've started a convention in \`anybook.py\` that I'll continue with the rest of the book's scripts: it begins with three hash (or number sign) symbols.
+On this line, I tell you where you can find this code in the book's GitHub repository.

-[^fn15]: Seymour Papert.
+[^fn17]: Seymour Papert.
 1980.
 Mindstorms: children, computers, and powerful ideas.
 Basic Books, Inc., USA.

-[^fn16]: Jeannette M. Wing.
+[^fn18]: Jeannette M. Wing.
 2006.
 Computational thinking.
 Commun.
 ACM 49, 3 (March 2006), 33--35. https://doi.org/10.1145/1118178.1118215

-[^fn17]: Alfred V. Aho.
+[^fn19]: Alfred V. Aho.
 2011.
 Ubiquity symposium: Computation and Computational Thinking.
 Ubiquity 2011, January, Article 1 (January 2011), 8 pages. https://doi.org/10.1145/1922681.1922682

-[^fn18]: Michael Lodi and Simone Martini.
+[^fn20]: Michael Lodi and Simone Martini.
 2021.
 Computational Thinking, Between Papert and Wing.
 Science & Education 30 (April 28, 2021), 883--908. https://doi.org/10.1007/s11191-021-00202-5